 4. Leash training

 Start training your pup to go on a lead at eight weeks old.
 Get them used to wearing the collar and lead around the house.
-This must be supervised as the lead can be dangerous if it hooks onto furniture.
+This puppy training must be supervised as the lead can be dangerous if it hooks onto furniture.

 Once puppy is used to the collar, take him around the house and garden on the leash.
 Try to keep some slack on the leash.
 If your pooch starts to pull, stop walking.
 Try out your basic commands during the route, so your puppy gets used to listening to you during a walk.
 Place treats along a specific route you want pup to take.